in28minutes/in28minutes.github.io/_posts/2017-01-28-spring-boot-unit-testing-with-junit.md

 ---
 layout:     post
-title:      Writing Unit Tests for Rest Services with Spring Boot and JUnit
+title:      Unit Testing Rest Services with Spring Boot and JUnit
 date:       2017-01-28 12:31:19
 summary:    Setting up a basic REST Service with Spring Boot is a cake walk.
 We will go one step further and add great unit tests!
-categories: [Spring Boot, REST Service]
+categories: [Spring Boot, REST Service, Unit Testing]
 permalink:  /unit-testing-for-spring-boot-rest-services
 ---